stephenrlouie/stephenrlouie.github.io/src/blog/hello-world/index.md

 ## How did I get started?
 It seemed like React was the new *hotness* so I figured I'd try it.
 I found the [reactiflux discord](https://discord.gg/CNdSkN) and saw some of their learning resources.
 I ended up watching some react videos and walking through the basics at [reactjs.org](https://reactjs.org/).

 I was planning on making a Heroes of the Storm timer app as my first project, but also realized I could make a personal site for myself.
 (Something I've been putting off for years) So here we are, and as you can see its not the most beautiful site in the world.
-I hope to touch it up as I learn more and maybe one day this can be a real site / blog.
+I hope to touch it up as I learn more.

 ## Config for Atom that changed my life

 ### Disable Autocomplete-plus on certain file types
 I've finally had enough of Atom suggesting text when I'm typing up documentation / just using Atom as a notepad.
-(I swear it has become a habit to hit my escape key when I type to shut Atom up)
+(I swear it has become a habit to hit my escape key, to close the autocomplete suggestion, when I type.)

-The package `autocomplete-plus` is probably installed as a `Core Package` for you.
+The package `autocomplete-plus` should be installed as a `Core Package` for you.
 Find that package and add `*.md, *.txt` and any other file extensions to be on the `File Blacklist`.

 ![Autocomplete-plus](./autocomplete-plus.jpg)